HPCMASPA2023-GitHub/simulator/README.md

 ```
 .../paper_analysis/total_waiting_time/graphs:
-    if --all,--outliers, --non-outliers is selected you will graphs here
+    if --all,--outliers, --non-outliers is selected you will have graphs here
     When --all or --non-outliers is selected you will have graphs with cut_ in front of the graph name
         These cut out any values past 2 standard deviations of the mean
     When --all or --outliers is selected you will have graphs without cut_ in front of the graph name